-Mass - St. Vincent de Paul School is foremost a Catholic School.
+$\underline{Mass}$ - St. Vincent de Paul School is foremost a Catholic School.
 We are committed to the spiritual development of our students.
-In pursuit of this goal, the school community gathers monthly, usually on a feast day for the celebration of the Eucharist.
+In pursuit of this goal, the school community gathers weekly for the celebration of the Eucharist.
 The school Mass is not a substitute for the obligation of each Catholic to attend Sunday Mass.